This is the fifth post in my Writing Gratitude Countdown.

 Thanks Secret Agent Linda Epstein!

-Kathy Temean’s contest lets you submit 250 words to a different agent each month.
-If your entry is chosen, you get specific agent feedback on your page.
+Kathy Temean‘s contest allowed you to submit 250 words to a different agent each month.
+If your entry was chosen, you got specific feedback from an agent on your submission.

 Thanks Kathy Temean for organizing this monthly contest and for interviewing new agents every month!
 Sign up for her excellent newsletter here.